turingschool/mod-0-curriculum/session4/session4-fe-new.md

   <h3>You Do: Chrome Dev Tools</h3>
   <ul>
     <li>Open the Dev Tools in the Chrome browser using the keyboard shortcut.</li>
-    <li>Practice adjusting the size of the Dev Tools.</li>
+    <li>Practice adjusting the size of the Dev Tools</li>
     <li>Practice changing the Dock side - leave it on a side you prefer.
 You can always change your mind later!</li>
-    <li>If you'd like to change to Dark or Light mode, do that in the Settings.</li>
+    <li>If you'd like to change to Dark or Light mode, do that in the Settings</li>
     <li>Open up the Dev Tools in 5 different tabs; each tab should be on a different site.
 If you see any errors or warnings in the console, use <code>clear();</code></li>
-    <li>Close the Dev Tools in all tabs using the same keyboard shortcut.</li>
+    <li>Close the Dev Tools in all tabs using the same keyboard shortcut</li>
-    <li>Re-open the Dev Tools in one tab; it should have kept the previously selected settings in regards to size, Dock side, and Dark or Light mode</li>
+    <li>Reopen the Dev Tools in one tab; it should have kept the previously selected settings in regards to size, Dock side, and Dark or Light mode</li>
   </ul>
 </div>